 - Who you walk with can determine your destiny.
 The developed countries in Europe are basically under the influence of the United Kingdom.
-The former colonies of the United Kingdom have developed well, while Latin America has been dragged down by the Spanish and Portuguese culture until now.
+The former colonies of the United Kingdom have developed well, while Latin America has been dragged down by the Spanish and Portuguese cultures until now.

 - Geographical determinism feels a bit fatalistic, but it is correct in most cases.
-(Rich countries-temperate, poor countries-tropical and subtropical)
+(Rich countries-temperate, poor countries-tropical, and subtropical)